 - NLBMDA supports the mortgage interest deduction and opposes efforts that would eliminate or substantially modify it. - NLBMDA supports a tax code that levels the playing field for small businesses and does not unfairly disadvantage S-Corporations and/ or family-owned companies.
-In addition, NLBMDA opposes unreasonable employment taxes that disadvantage small businesses. - NLBMDA opposes increases to personal income tax rates that are also tax hikes on the many small businesses that are structured as passthrough entities (S-Corporations, partnerships, or sole proprietorships), and supports measures to improve small business access to capital and competitiveness - NLBMDA supports the section 199A qualified business income deduction included in the Tax Cuts and Jobs Act. - NLBMDA opposes limits to the state and local tax (SALT) deduction that harm individuals living in areas with higher local and state taxes, and make it more difficult for businesses in those areas to retain and attract workers. - NLBMDA supports federal tax policy that lowers corporate income tax rates and makes U.S. businesses more globally competitive. - NLBMDA supports full and permanent repeal of the estate tax and opposes proposals to remove legitimate valuation discounts for estate, gift, and generation skipping taxes, which businesses have used for the past two decades in order to prevent the Internal Revenue Service (IRS) from overvaluing their businesses at death.
-NLBMDA supports the increased estate tax exemption included in the Tax Cuts and Jobs Act.
+In addition, NLBMDA opposes unreasonable employment taxes that disadvantage small businesses. - NLBMDA opposes increases to personal income tax rates that also serve as tax hikes on many small businesses that are structured as passthrough entities (S-Corporations, partnerships, or sole proprietorships), and supports measures to improve small business access to capital and competitiveness.

+- NLBMDA supports the section 199A qualified business income deduction included in the Tax Cuts and Jobs Act. - NLBMDA opposes limits to the state and local tax (SALT) deduction that harm individuals living in areas with higher local and state taxes, and make it more difficult for businesses in those areas to retain and attract workers. - NLBMDA supports federal tax policy that lowers corporate income tax rates and makes U.S. businesses more globally competitive. - NLBMDA supports a full and permanent repeal of the estate tax and opposes proposals to remove legitimate valuation discounts for estate, gift, and generation skipping taxes, which businesses have used for the past two decades in order to prevent the Internal Revenue Service (IRS) from overvaluing their businesses at death.
+Moreover, NLBMDA supports increases to the estate tax exemption. - NLBMDA supports the "step-up in basis" tax provision which protects family-owned businesses from the imposition of capital gains taxes at death when passing down their business to the next generation. - NLBMDA supports the current capital gains tax rate to help small businesses create jobs, contribute to economic growth and invest in their future. - NLBMDA opposes any attempts to implement a mandatory vehicle miles-traveled tax (VMT) on American drivers. - NLBMDA supports the business deduction for net interest expense supports making permanent business tax incentives, such as bonus depreciation, to provide certainty for business owners. - NLBMDA supports tax credits and incentives to encourage consumer purchases of energy-efficient products, materials and construction. - NLBMDA supports upholding Last-In First-Out (LIFO) accounting practices.
+Repealing LIFO

-- NLBMDA supports the "step-up in basis" tax provision which protects family-owned businesses from the imposition of capital gains taxes at death when passing down their business to the next generation. - NLBMDA supports the current capital gains tax rate to help small businesses create jobs, contribute to economic growth and invest in their future. - NLBMDA opposes any attempts to implement a mandatory vehicle miles-traveled tax (VMT) on American drivers. - NLBMDA supports the business deduction for net interest expense supports making permanent business tax incentives, such as bonus depreciation, to provide certainty for business owners. - NLBMDA supports tax credits and incentives to encourage consumer purchases of energy-efficient products, materials and construction. - NLBMDA supports upholding Last-In First-Out (LIFO) accounting practices.
-Repealing LIFO accounting would cause companies using LIFO to report their LIFO reserves as income, resulting in a massive tax increase on many building material dealers. - NLBMDA supports the Low-Income Housing Tax Credit as an effective means to expand the supply of affordable rental housing and promote job creation in the construction industry. - NLBMDA supports legislative and executive efforts to reduce the annual federal budget deficit address the national debt for the long-term economic health of the nation. - NLBMDA supports legislative efforts to provide employers with tax incentives, access to lowinterest loans, and other financial relief measures during national health emergencies. - NLBMDA supports the Low-Income Housing Tax Credit as an effective means to expand the supply of affordable rental housing and promote job creation in the construction industry.
+- accounting would cause companies using LIFO to report their LIFO reserves as income, resulting in a massive tax increase on many building material dealers. - NLBMDA supports the Low-Income Housing Tax Credit as an effective means to expand the supply of affordable rental housing and promote job creation in the construction industry. - NLBMDA supports legislative and executive efforts to reduce the annual federal budget deficit and address the national debt to preserve the long-term economic health of the nation. - NLBMDA supports legislative efforts to provide employers with tax incentives, access to lowinterest loans, and other financial relief measures during national health emergencies. - NLBMDA opposes unnecessary federal regulations on banks that increase the costs of receiving small business loans for LBM dealers.